aetheros/device-sdk/README.md

 Go to [Documentation](https://aetheros.github.io/device-sdk/) to view the latest documentation.

 See the [Quick Start Guide](https://aetheros.github.io/device-sdk/md_quickstart.html) to get started with the Device SDK.

+Manifest and API schemas are in the [schemas](./schemas) subdirectory.